trinodb/trino/docs/src/main/sphinx/security/inspect-pem.md

 ```

 If your certificate was generated with a password, `openssl` prompts for it.
+Note that password protected PEM files are not supported by Trino.

 In the output of the `openssl` command, look for the following
 characteristics: